apisandipas/apisandipas/README.md

 </div>

 ### I am a:
-👨🏼‍💻 Software Engineer.
+👨🏼‍💻 Software Nerd.
 🤓 Linux Nerd.
-👨🏼‍🍳 Cook.
+👨🏼‍🍳 Food Nerd.
-🧑🏼‍🚀 Sky-watcher.
+🧑🏼‍🚀 Space Nerd.
-🎙 Musician.
+🎙 Music Nerd.
-🪴 Terrible Houseplant Parent...
+🪴 Terrible houseplant Owner...

 ... and an experienced front-end-focused full stack developer with a passion for building Good Experiences.
 I’m driven by an insatiable thirst for knowledge, a deep love of problem solving, and a desire to turn out quality work.
 I'm a careful planner who values working smart over working hard and has an unending love for Open Source.

-- 🔭 I’m currently working for a large financial software company as a UI Developer
+- 🔭 I’m currently working fulltime as a UI Developer.
-- 🌱 Current goals are to relaunch my coding blog, get WCAG and Node.JS Certifications
+- 🌱 Current goals are to relaunch my coding blog, and Node.JS Certifications
 - 👯 I’m looking to collaborate on your small business solutions and growth needs.
 - 💬 Ask me about my .dotfiles
 - 🎙 Fun fact: I have a fantastic falsetto.